Medically reviewed by Kristin Hall, FNP

 But, they only provide a very high level look.
 So the next time you find yourself on PubMed wading through placebo-controlled analyses, you can skip to these summaries.

 The same 2018 systematic review published in the Journal of Drugs in Dermatology of seven topical finasteride studies found that the medication was correlated with a “significant” decrease in rate of hair loss, significant increase in total hair counts, and positive hair growth assessment.

 The studies noted a decrease in both scalp DHT and serum DHT levels from baseline throughout the body.
 The authors concluded that the finasteride results were “safe and promising” and recommended continued research and follow-up.

 A 2020 review of 33 scientific articles published in the Journal of Dermatological Treatment on topical finasteride had similar findings — the studies “showed positive results with a favorable safety profile,” and the authors called for continued research.

 One reason people seek out alternatives to oral finasteride is the systemic side effects.
 And while the risk of side effects is real, many of them, such as sexual side effects, have been blown out of proportion by the media and websites touting alternatives, according to an article published in the Indian Dermatology Online Journal.

 The side effects men are most concerned about are the sexual side effects, and who wouldn’t be.
 Sexual dysfunction is nothing to take lightly.
 These potential effects include decreased sex drive, erectile dysfunction, and ejaculation problems.

 Oral finasteride is prescribed in 1mg tablets, where topical finasteride is generally used in a 0.1% or less concentration.
 Further, it isn’t clear how much of that medication reaches the bloodstream when compared to systemic therapy.

 That said, the disclaimer is: more research is needed on the potential side effects of topical finasteride.
-Because the topical formulation is applied directly to the skin, skin irritation is likely the most common potential problem.
+Because the topical formulation is applied directly to the skin, skin irritation is a common potential problem.

 Oral finasteride is often prescribed in conjunction with topical minoxidil, and the evidence suggests the two medications work best side by side.
 But this may also be true for topical finasteride.